Photonic reservoir computer based on frequency multiplexing: Experimental system

+The cavity constitutes a complex interferometer in the frequency domain, see Figure \ref{fig:transfer_function} and appendices \ref{appendix:omega} and \ref{appendix:model}.
+The stabilization mechanism of the cavity, not shown in Figure \ref{fig:setup}, consists in a PID controller reading the average cavity power through PD2 and both driving a Peltier cell (against thermal drifts) and piezo-tuning the laser wavelength (against acoustical noises).
+The piezo-tuning allows adjustment of the laser wavelength of approximately \SI{1}{pm} at frequencies below \SI{10}{kHz}.
+The optical cavity, including the intra-cavity EDFA, is mounted in an insulated box.

+Part of the radiation leaves the optical cavity through Coupler C2 and reaches the output layer.
+Here the radiation is amplified by an EDFA, reaching an optical power of \SI{10}{dBm}, filtered by a Programmable Spectral Filter (PSF -- Finisar Waveshaper) and read by the photodiode PD1.
+The PSF either applies output weights $\mathbf{W}^{out}$ (i.e.\ optical attenuation) on all comb lines simultaneously, or is used to read each comb line (i.e.\ each neuron) independently by implementing a notch filter.
+Note that comb states are encoded in complex amplitudes, while PD1 reads intensities, resulting in a quadratic output function: $f^{out}(\mathbf{x}(n))=|\mathbf{x}(n)|^2$ (with the norm square $|\cdot|^2$ acting elementwise).

-Frequency mixing is carried out by Phase Modulators (PM) driven by a radio frequency (RF) source at angular frequency $\Omega$, thereby creating a frequency comb with separation $\Omega/2\pi $.
-Indeed such a PM acts on a monochromatic CW laser according to
+Key components in our experiment are the phase modulators PM1 and PM2.
+An ideal phase modulator driven by a periodic electric field oscillating at frequency $\Omega$ acts on a monochromatic CW laser radiation at frequency $\omega$ according to

-where we have used the Jacobi-Anger expansion, with $J_k(m)$ the $k$-th order Bessel functions of the first kind, and $m=\pi V/V_\pi$ with $V$ the applied voltage and $V_\pi$ the characteristic voltage of the PM.
-Experimentally we vary the frequency $\Omega/2 \pi $ in the range $15-18$\,GHz.